h0ngcha0/liuhongchao.github.io/_posts/2019-01-04-bitcoin-privacy.md

 Assuming that Alice and Bob want to transact in a private manner without sending each other new addresses all the time, both of them can generate a resuable payment code which is essentially [extended public key](https://bitcoin.org/en/glossary/extended-key) in the context of [HD Wallets](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki).
-Alice communicates her payment code through a notification transaction to Bob first, and from that point on Alice and Bob shares a secret according to the same
+Alice communicates her payment code through a notification transaction to Bob first, and from that point on Alice and Bob shares a secret based on the same
 [ECDH](https://en.wikipedia.org/wiki/Elliptic-curve_Diffie%E2%80%93Hellman) protocol used in Stealth Address.

 With this shared secret and the resuable payment codes from each other, Alice and Bob could generate a new HD wallet respectively where they can only spend their own fund but both of them know how to derive